connorshea/mdn-compat-data-explorer/README.md

 With that, the site should be up at `localhost:3000`.

-## Updating the data set
+## Updating the data.json

 You can update the `mdn-browser-compat-data` package with `yarn upgrade`.

 You can update `public/data.json` with new data from the npm package using `node lib/build.js`.

+## Updating the database

+You can update the database (where all the data is stored) by running `rake db:seed`.
+Note that this will delete the database and fill it with whatever data is in `public/data.json` based on `db/seeds.rb`.

+The application essentially uses a static data set.
+It uses a database simply because I wanted to learn more about databases and wanted an easier means of querying the data.

 ## Notes